Nerve induction: History

 No known real-life analogues of such a device currently exist.
 However, the effect sometime occurs as a side effect of transcranial magnetic stimulation.
 In addition, a number of non-lethal pain compliance devices have been developed.
 The most reminiscent of Herbert's fictional device is the microwave-based Active Denial System (ADS), which shows many of the same traits, but uses microwaves rather than nerve induction.
-Other similar devices include Long Range Acoustic Devices (LRAD) which use painful directed sound waves, and electroshock weapons such as tasers, which deliver an incapacitating shock to the nervous system.